zakodium/workflows/README.md

   * Version of Node.js used to run the npm publish steps.
   * Default: `16.x`
 * **npm-setup-command**:
-  * Command to run to setup the package before publishing to npm.
+  * Command used to setup the package before publishing to npm.
   * Default: `npm install`

 Example usage: